aallendez/holonote/prompts.md

 **Backend:**
 - Create unit tests for the crud ops in my backend @entries.py .
 Make it able to execute a test cov with make test-cov-b
+- Error handling in api.
+Asked this to cursor: Add basic error handling to routes in @entries.py and @holos.py

 **Frontend:**
 - Generate tests for the api in the frontend and include the command to execute them in @makefile as make test-frontend